bpesquet/artificial_metacognition/notes/decision_making/README.md

 ### The RL-DDM model

-This model {cite}`fontanesiReinforcementLearningDiffusion2019` assumes that the drift rate depends linearly on the difference of value representations between the two possible choices.
+This model [[Fontanesi et al., 2019]](../../references/decision-making/Fontanesi2019.md) assumes that the drift rate depends linearly on the difference of value representations between the two possible choices.

 $$v_t = w(Q_{1,t}-Q_{2,t})$$